 I include line editing and proofreading when I do copy editing because I hate leaving mistakes unfixed.

 I will examine your text to make sure your final draft is clear, concise and consistent, and free of silly mistakes.
 This includes:

 standardising things like capitalisation and use of hyphens

 basic fact-checking, such as dates

-I will look for any grammatical errors that may have slipped through the revisions after the content edit, including typos, spelling, and punctuation.
+During this phase, I will look for any grammatical errors that may have slipped through the revisions after the content edit, including typos, spelling, and punctuation.